 If you are studying full-time or part-time on-campus in Edinburgh, you will entered automatically for the examinations relating to the classes you are attending.

-If you are studying by distance learning and are applying for an exam for the first time you can do so via the 'Apply for an Exam' section of the student services website.
-Exams can also be rescheduled via the 'Exam Service' section of the student services website.
+If you are studying by distance learning and are applying for an exam for the first time you can do so via the 'Manage your studies' section of the Student Portal website.
+Exams can also be rescheduled via the 'Manage your studies' section of the Student Portal.

 If you are studying with one of our approved learning partners, please contact them to confirm their preferred application process.